intLyc/MTO-Platform/README.md

 ### Add your algorithm

 - Inherit the **Algorithm.m** class from the Algorithms folder to implement a new algorithm class and put it in the Algorithms folder or its subfolders
-- Implement the method function data = run(obj. parameter_cell).
+- Implement the method function data = run().
-- Add labels to the second line. <Single/Multi/Many> <None/Competitive/Constrained>
+- Add labels to the second line. <ST-SO/MT-SO/MaT-SO> <None/Competitive/Constrained>
 - *Refer to the MFEA or GA algorithm implementation*

 ### Add your problem

 - Inherit the **Problem.m** class from the Problem folder to implement a new problem class and put it in the Problem folder or its subfolders
-- Implement the construct function and set default obj.sub_eva
-- Implement the method function Tasks = getTasks(obj)
+- Implement the method function Tasks = setTasks()
-- Add labels to the second line. <Single/Multi/Many> <None/Competitive/Constrained>
+- Add labels to the second line. <ST-SO/MT-SO/MaT-SO> <None/Competitive/Constrained>
 - *Refer to the CEC17_MTSO problem implementation*

 ### Add your metric

 - Inherit the **Metric.m** class from the Metric folder to implement a new metric class and put it in the Metric folder or its subfolders
-- Implement the method function result = calculate(data)
+- Implement the method function result = calculate()
 - Add labels to the second line. <Table/Figure>
-- *Refer to the Obj.m and ConvergeObj.m metric implementation*
+- *Refer to the Objective.m and Converge_Obj.m metric implementation*

 ## Module